Electrical and Computer Engineering

 3. The Graduate Student Coordinator will enroll you in ECE courses

-4. After completing the proficiency courses with a B+ grade or higher you may apply to the program.
+4. After completing the proficiency courses with a B+ grade or higher you may apply to the graduate program.

-5. Any 5000- level or above courses that have been taken (including non-matriculated credits) can be counted toward your MS degree requirements.
-See Graduate Transfer Credit page for more detail
+5. Any 5000- level or above courses that have been taken (including non-matriculated credits) can be counted toward your MS degree requirements. – see Graduate Transfer Credit page for more detail

 If do not meet initial admissions requirements (3.0 GPA or higher) there is an alternative pathway that you can take to be considered for the MS Program.
 This option is only available for domestic applicants or international applicants already residing in the United States on an F2 or H4 visa (we cannot sponsor an F1 visa for non-matriculated students).